bjacobel/serenity/README.md

 ####Secrets
 - `application.yml.example` contains an example of the access keys and secrets you will need to configure.
 The real values are not included in this repository.
+- To connect to Amazon, a [public/private keypair are required](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+Serenity expects a key named `config/default.pem`.
+You can create and download a key from your AWS dashboard.

 ####Tests:  [![Build Status](https://travis-ci.org/bjacobel/serenity.png)](https://travis-ci.org/bjacobel/serenity)
 - Serenity is currently set up to test with Travis CI, but the eventual goal is to test Serenity with Serenity.
 Whoa, dude.